Revealing the Phase Diagram of Kitaev Materials by Machine Learning: Cooperation and Competition between Spin Liquids

 The frustrated $K\Gamma < 0$ regions are again richest in physics.
 The FM KSL extends to a small, but finite, field $h \sim 0.01$ thanks to an antiferromagnetic $\Gamma$, while the AFM KSL extends over a much greater area.
 At intermediate $h$, there are disordered regions separating a $S_3 \times Z_3$ phase from a spin liquid or a trivially polarized state.
 We refer to them as partially-polarized correlated paramagnets (${\rm CP_h}$s) to distinguish them from the parent spin liquid.
-In particular, the ${\rm CP_{hK^-}}$ and ${\rm CP_{h \Gamma^+}}$ regimes erode the modulated $(S_3 \times Z_3)_2$ phase (see Appendix~\ref{app:S3Z3}), reminiscent of the experimental observation of the \emph{field-induced suppression} of magnetic order in $\alpha$-$\mathrm{RuCl_3}$~\cite{Kasahara18, Yokoi20, Lampen18, Balz19, Gass20}.
+In particular, the ${\rm CP_{hK^-}}$ and ${\rm CP_{h \Gamma^+}}$ regimes erode the modulated $(S_3 \times Z_3)_2$ phase (see Appendix~\ref{app:S3Z3}).
 It is worth mentioning that a field-induced unconventional paramagnet has also recently been proposed for quantum spin-$1/2$ in the ${\rm CP_{hK^-}}$ region~\cite{Lee20, Gohlke20}.
 These common features indicate that some critical properties of Kitaev materials, for those where Kitaev and $\Gamma$ interactions play a significant role, may already be understood at the classical level.

 Before delving deeper into each phase, we comment on the distinctions between the graph partitioning in TK-SVM and traditional approaches of computing phase diagrams.
 In learning the finite-$h$ phase diagram Figure\mbox{~\ref{fig:PD}(c)}, we did not use particular order parameters, nor any form of supervision.
 Instead, $M(M-1)/2 = 780,\!625$ distinct decision functions are implicitly utilized; each serves as a classifier between two $(\theta, h)$ points (see Appendix~\ref{app:graph}).
 Moreover, all phases are identified at once, rather than individually scanning each phase boundaries.
 These make TK-SVM an especially efficient framework to explore phase diagrams with complex topology and unknown order parameters.